Overview

 Service Account

-Trivy authenticates against the Control Plane image registry using a service account key.Create or select a service account
+Trivy authenticates against the Control Plane image registry using a service account key stored in an opaque secret.Create or select a service account

-Create a Control Plane service account (or use an existing one) that has read access to images in your org.
+Create a Control Plane service account (or use an existing one).
 Set

 - AWS S3